rebelyer/ventcalc/README.md

     ./bin/rails s
   ```

+## Try it
+You can check how the application work by visiting [ventcalc.herokuapp.com](https://ventcalc.herokuapp.com/).

 ## Feedback and contribution
 You're welcome to send your ideas, comments, feature requests or whatever you would like to change in this application.
 Also I'm open to your contribution.